Zero-Knowledge Biometrics™

 Decentralized biometrics are systems built with the intention of preserving privacy.
 A successful decentralized system addresses both the privacy issues associated of centralized biometrics and the security and usability drawbacks of local systems.

-Zero-Knowledge Biometrics: Our Approach
+Zero-Knowledge Biometrics: The Keyless Approach

 Zero-Knowledge Biometrics (ZKB) is Keyless' unique, patented approach to decentralized biometrics.
 Instead of hashing or sharding, we use secure Multi-Party Computation (sMPC), a privacy-preserving cryptographic technique that does not store biometric data anywhere - neither on the device, nor on the cloud.